etirouthier/keras_dna/docs/normalization.md

 ## Introduction

-As seen in [Generator](./generators.md) and in [MultiGenerator](./multigenerator.md) there is some normalization that could be applied on continuous dataset.
+As seen in [Generator](./generators.md) and in [MultiGenerator](./multigenerator.md) some normalizations could be applied for regression problem.

 ```python
 from keras_dna import Generator